 }

-On the other hand, the file “ESP32_Utils_MQTT.hpp” contains generic functions for MQTT communication.
-Like the other ‘Utils’ files we have used, it is intended to contain code that you can reuse between projects with little or no modification.
+For its part, the file “ESP32_Utils_MQTT.hpp” contains generic functions for MQTT communication.
+Like the other ‘Utils’ files we have used, it is designed to contain code that you can reuse between projects with little or no modification.

 Here we have these functions for InitMqtt(), ConnectMqtt(), and HandleMqtt()